pcandoalmeida/pcandoalmeida/README.md

 ### Hi there, I'm Patrick 👋🏽

-I'm a Data Engineer/Python Software Engineer with a background in data science and machine learning.
-My interests include distributed systems, functional programming and programming languages.
+I'm a Data Engineer/Software Engineer with a background in data science and machine learning.
+My interests include distributed systems, functional programming and programming languages

 <!--
 **pcandoalmeida/pcandoalmeida** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.